Blazorise/Blazorise.Articles/news/2023-06-06-licensing-changes/post.md

 In addition to the pricing adjustments, we're revising our licensing terms.
 Under the previous terms, the commercial license was required only for enterprises generating more than $1M in annual revenue.
 This rule, though well-intentioned, ended up confusing users.
 We received dozens of emails from customers requesting clarification about the license terms.

-To alleviate this confusion and better reflect the value and costs of development and support of our product, we're implementing new licensing terms starting July 15th, 2023:
+To alleviate this confusion and better reflect the value and costs of development and support of our product, we're implementing new licensing terms starting **July 15th, 2023**:

-- The Community license, which will remain free, will be available exclusively for individual users.
+- The **Community license**, which will remain free, will be available exclusively for individual users.
-- All companies must purchase a Commercial license regardless of their size or revenue.
+- All companies must purchase a **Commercial license** regardless of their size or revenue.

 These changes aim to streamline our licensing process, provide clarity for all users, enable us to sustain better the costs of maintaining and enhancing our product and support our dedicated team that works tirelessly to ensure that Blazorise continues to be the leading solution for our users.